 When investing in a new sports facility, you want to know that you’re buying into quality and longevity.
 Cross play surfaces such as the Multisport 20, made out of hard-wearing yarns, are designed with sustaining high performance over time in mind.
-This means that players will continue to benefit from a synthetic surface that performs to their highest expectations for many years to come.
+This means that players will continue to benefit from a synthetic surface on your MUGA that performs to their highest expectations for many years to come.

 - Additional income

 A MUGA’s utility doesn’t end with providing a safe environment for a school’s pupils, they can be used as an additional revenue stream if rented out to local clubs too.
 The versatile and professional nature of the synthetic surface can serve to attract numerous sports clubs and local groups to rent out the pitch.
 As a multi-use games area can be used for multiple sports, there are few limits on the local groups that can make use of the space – this additional income will help to offset any ongoing maintenance costs and keep the facility in perfect shape.

 - Easy maintenance

 Unlike natural grass which requires intensive, ongoing maintenance to keep it at a high standard, artificial grass requires much less work to keep it looking and performing at its best.
 The coloured lines on a MUGA will not fade, come rain or shine, even when exposed to rigorous play.
 While the synthetic surface is also more resilient making it far less likely to get damaged compared to natural grass.